Le roi malgré lui: Act 1

-The homesick king sings of his love for France, and says that he would do anything not to be king of Poland.
+The homesick king sings of his love for France and says that he would do anything not to be king of Poland.
 Nangis reminds him that he has not always been so ill-disposed to the Poles; there was a certain lady Henri had known in Venice...
-Henri's fond memories are interrupted by the return of Fritelli, and it soon becomes apparent that the lady with whom Henri had a liaison in Venice soon became the wife of Fritelli in order to cover up the scandal of that affair.
+Henri's fond memories are interrupted by the return of Fritelli, and it soon becomes apparent that the lady with whom Henri had a liaison in Venice soon after became the wife of Fritelli in order to cover up the scandal of that affair.

 When Henri and Nangis leave, Fritelli is naturally more determined than ever to rid Poland of Henri.
 His frenzy is cut short by the arrival of his wife, Alexina, who says that all is ready for Henri's departure: all Fritelli has to do is kidnap Henri and Laski's men will do the rest.
-When the frightened Fritelli says he does not want glory - just a bit of affection, Alexina brushes his objections aside.
-They leave.
+When the frightened Fritelli says he does not want glory - just a bit of affection, Alexina brushes his objections aside and they leave.

 Minka comes out of hiding, but she bumps into the king (whom she doesn't know).
 She says she loves Monsieur Nangis but is worried that there is a plot against the king.
 Henri can hardly contain his delight, which increases more when she says that Fritelli is implicated.
 When Minka has left, Henri sends for Fritelli, and after some initial resistance he confesses the plot to Henri and tells him all he wants to know.
 Fritelli is astonished when Henri says that he too wishes to join the conspiracy; Fritelli is to introduce him to Laski as the Count de Nangis.

 Trumpets sound and the French courtiers assemble.
 Henri has Nangis arrested, so as to be able to use his identity to conspire against the king.
 Nangis is led away.

-Fritelli presents Henri (as Nangis) to his wife, Alexina, who recognizes him as the Frenchman with whom she had had an affair in Venice, years before.
-Minka's lone voice is heard off-stage, but as the curtain falls, Nangis manages to let slip his captors, jump out of a window and escape.
+Fritelli presents Henri (as Nangis) to his wife, Alexina, who recognizes him as the Frenchman with whom she had had the affair in Venice years before.
+Minka's lone voice is heard off-stage, and as the curtain falls, Nangis manages to let slip his captors, jump out of a window and escape.